BT Broadband features and review

 Most BT packages offer some inclusive calling too, but if you wish to add anytime calls or international calls you can do so during the sign-up process.

 In addition to broadband, BT also operates its own TV service.
 Available as a bundle with broadband and phone, BT TV includes a YouView box which provides access to catch-up and on-demand content, with recording features on some models.
+As such you won't find many BT deals that feature broadband only.
 Optional premium channels are available to go alongside the Freeview broadcasts.
 To find out more read a full guide on our BT TV page.

 BT has a nationwide public Wi-Fi hotspot network which provides fast internet all over the UK.
 As a BT broadband customer you'll get free access to this service.
 Making liberal use of this free unlimited Wi-Fi network can save on your mobile data costs.